How to Vectorize an Image in Photoshop:

 Choose the Black color for the shadow layer.
 Also, double-click on the Midtone 1 and choose the color according to the object color.
 I am picking light blue for this object.

 Want to paint different colors on a specific portion?
-Select that particular layer and press CTRL + J. Then, right click on the newly created layer and choose the clipping mask option.
-Afterward, pick the brush tool and start painting on the preferred area.
+Select that particular layer and press CTRL + J. Then, right-click on the newly created layer and choose the clipping mask option.
+Afterward, pick the brush tool and start painting in the preferred area.

 Following this process, you can paint in any portion.
 I have painted light of the object.
 Permit me to show you.